Check ping and latency with PRTG

 PRTG Network Monitor offers numerous options to keep an eye on ping and latency throughout your network.

-to know about ping
+Everything you need to know about ping and latency

 Available for virtually any operating system with network connectivity, Ping is a command-line tool used as a test to determine if a network device is reachable.
 The Ping command sends a request over the network to a specific device.
 A successful ping results in a response from the pinged computer back to the original computer.
 If you want to learn more about ping, we recommend this IT explained article.